actionhero/actionhero/site/README.md

 Open a pull requset to the `master` branch with your changes in the `site` folder.

 From there, we'll build the `gh-pages` branch out of master (see `pubish.sh` in this directory), and deploy the site.
 GitHub pages will automatically build the site for us uppon push.
+This is also triggered via `npm postpublish` => `npm run build-gh-pages` which will ensure that on every release of this package, the documenation site is up to date!

 ## Thanks